₹47.3

 About Azilomb Oral Suspension

-Azilomb Oral Suspension is used to treat several bacterial infections of the upper/lower respiratory tract, middle ear, skin and soft tissue.
-A bacterial infection is a condition in which harmful bacteria grow in the body and cause infection.
-It can infect any part of the body and multiply very quickly.
+Azilomb Oral Suspension is an antibiotic used to treat various bacterial infections such as pneumonia, bronchitis, tonsillitis, pharyngitis and sinusitis, acne, ear infections, and sexually transmitted infections.
+A bacterial infection is a condition in which bacteria grow in the body and cause infection.

-Not every child who is taking Azilomb Oral Suspension will get these side effects.
-Azilomb Oral Suspension may cause common side effects such as diarrhoea, vomiting, headache, nausea or stomach pain.
-Most of these side effects of Azilomb Oral Suspension do not require medical attention and gradually resolve over time.
-However, if the side effects persist or worsen, please consult your doctor.
+Not everyone who is taking Azilomb Oral Suspension will get these side effects.
+Some common side effects of Azilomb Oral Suspension are diarrhoea, nausea, vomiting, and indigestion.
+These side effects are temporary and may resolve on their own over time.
+However, if these side effects persist, don't hesitate to contact your doctor.

-Give Azilomb Oral Suspension to your child as prescribed by the doctor.
+Azilomb Oral Suspension should only be taken if advised by your doctor.
 It can be taken with or without food but should be consumed at a fixed time for the best results.
-The Azilomb Oral Suspension should not be given in a dose exceeding the recommended amount to avoid unpleasant side effects.
+The Azilomb Oral Suspension should not be consumed in a dose exceeding the recommended amount to avoid unpleasant side effects.
+Also, the course should be completed even if you feel better.

 Uses of Azilomb Oral Suspension